 Islands of Adventure

-We have now completed our dedicated Guide to Islands of Adventure 2019.
-Our Guide has further information to plan your day.
+We now have a dedicated Guide to Islands of Adventure which has further information on the park.

 Port of Entry

-Port of Entry is the entrance to the park and your first island.
+Port of Entry is the entrance to the park and the first island for all guests.
 The area has a magical feel and is home to a selection of shops plus guest service facilities.
 The park’s icon Pharos Lighthouse is within Port of Entry.

 Other islands are reached at the end of Port of Entry and guests have the choice of walking clockwise to Marvel Super Hero Island or anticlockwise to Seuss Landing.